-Using a Redundant Array of Independent Disks (RAID) to store data remains one of the most common and cost-efficient methods to increase the storage performance, availability, and capacity of your compute node(s).
+Using a Redundant Array of Independent Disks (RAID) to store data remains one of the most common and cost-efficient methods to increase server's storage performance, availability, and capacity.

 RAID increases performance by allowing multiple drives to process I/O requests simultaneously.
 RAID can also prevent data loss in case of a drive failure by reconstructing (or rebuilding) the missing data from the failed drive using the data from the remaining drives.

 RAID array (also known as RAID drive group) is a group of multiple physical drives that uses a certain common method to distribute data across the drives.
 A virtual drive (also known as virtual disk or logical drive) is a partition in the drive group that is made up of contiguous data segments on the drives.
 Virtual drive is presented up to the host operating system as a physical disk that can be partitioned to create OS logical drives or volumes.